PolymerLabs/arcs/extension/README.md

 [Product](https://schema.org/Product) and [Event](https://schema.org/Event)
 are synced to the global storage.

-The extension automatically tags [Product] with #wishlist.
+The extension automatically tags [Product] with #shortlist.